agarsev/quevedo/README.md

 Then you can **cd** into the dataset directory so that the `-D` option is not needed.

+You can also download an example dataset from this repository (`examples/toy_arithmetic`).

-To see information about a downloaded dataset:
+To see information about a dataset:

 ```shell
 $ quevedo info